JensDll/vue3-form-validation/README.md

 export const equal = msg => (...xs) => xs.every(x => x === xs[0]) || msg;
 ```

 You can put these in a separate file and use them wherever you need.
-Placing the `modelValue` ( x ) as the last argument of the function chain gives you a concise syntax when using them together with `useValidation`:
+Placing the `modelValue` (here `x`) as the last argument of the function chain gives you a concise syntax when using them together with `useValidation`:

 ```ts
 useValidation({